 Ecosystem-based fishery management aims to conserve the structure and function of aquatic ecosystems (i.e., fish habitat) in addition to conserving the fishery resources.
-By managing the key components of Lake Nipissing's fish habitat, resource managers can promote a naturally reproducing, genetically diverse, resilient and self-sustaining fishery.
+By managing the key components of Lake Nipissing's fish habitat, resource managers can promote a naturally reproducing, genetically diverse and ultimately resilient and self-sustaining fishery.

-Fish habitat is protected under national fish habitat protection provisions of the Federal Fisheries Act.
-The Federal Fisheries Act (the Act) and Fisheries and Oceans Canada (DFO) (who have the decision-making authority for the conservation and protection of fish and fish habitat) define fish habitat as:
+Nationally, fish habitat is protected under fish habitat protection provisions of the Federal Fisheries Act.
+Under the authority of the Federal Fisheries Act (the Act), Fisheries and Oceans Canada (DFO) who has the decision-making authority for the conservation and protection of fish and fish habitat, defines fish habitat as: